Lower Bounds for Quantum Oblivious Transfer: A Two-Message Protocol With Bias

 It is clear that Bob can learn $x_0$ or $x_1$ perfectly.
 Moreover, note that if he sends half of the state $\frac{1}{\sqrt 2} \ket{00} + \frac{1}{\sqrt 2} \ket{11}$ then he can also learn $x_0 \oplus x_1$ perfectly (although in this case he does not learn either of $x_0$ or $x_1$).
-We now show that it is impossible for him to perfectly learn both $x_0$ and $x_1$ and also that his bit is not completely revealed to a cheating Alice. \begin{theorem} In the protocol described above, we have $A_{OT} = B_{OT} = \frac{3}{4}$. \end{theorem} \begin{proof} We analyze the cheating probabilities of each party.
+We now show that it is impossible for him to perfectly learn both $x_0$ and $x_1$ and also that his bit is not completely revealed to a cheating Alice.